Blog

 • Can kids of all abilities use playground equipment such as slides, swings and climbers?

-• Can all kids play side by side?
+• Can kids play together?

 • Are paths level and smooth, so kids in wheelchairs can easily move about?